 But the White House seems interested in playing other games.
 It has lifted restrictions on offshore drilling and coal use, and its “pro-growth” energy policies have delighted US industries.
 In fact, forecasters expect American oil production to surpass that of Saudi Arabia this year.
 In 2017, the United States produced 19.4 percent more natural gas than Russia.

 Having removed itself from the Paris Agreement, the United States now has easy access to more low-cost, high-carbon energy than almost any other industrialized country.

 China is becoming greener than other developing countries, even some developed countries.

-exports and employment increased in 2018 after years of decline.
-Normally all this would have been great news for domestic manufacturers, which rely on energy-intensive aluminum and steel inputs.
+As a result, US coal production, exports and employment increased in 2018 after years of decline.
+Normally all this would have been great news for domestic manufacturers, which rely on energy- intensive aluminum and steel inputs.

 Until recently, the European Union and the United States had a shared interest in tackling carbon emissions and the overproduction problem of China.
 But now the issue is US tariffs, not Chinese overproduction and clean energy transformation.
 Still, America’s newfound energy leadership could effectively counter the “petro-muscle” flexing by the Organization of the Petroleum Exporting Countries in the developing countries of Asia.

 However, if the White House insists on starting a full-blown trade war, it will make American manufacturers less energy efficient and competitive, pushing them to the margins of the international climate and trading systems.
 In such a case, the world will look to China to lead the fight against climate change by reducing emissions and building low-carbon economies.